The Barbarian 5e Class For D&D 5th Edition

 4An ancient animal spirit dwells within you, allowing you to walk this path.

-How to become a barbarian
+How to Become a Barbarian

-As being stated about the barbarian 5e in the barbarian D&D 5e, the first step to becoming a great barbarian is knowing what you are and what is basics of your identity.
+As being stated about the barbarian 5e in the barbarian D&D 5e, the first step to becoming a great barbarian is knowing what you are and what are basics of your identity.
 The barbarian is not at all a fighter.
 The fighter is versatile, sharp, and precise.

 Apart from that, they carry the ability to trade in some of that defense for some instant offense.
 This is really not the optimal choice but can be a brutal addition when it’s triggered.